 — The Daily Edge (@TheDailyEdge) February 21, 2017

 To clarify, the xenophobic views held by Miller are fairly well-documented.
 The Washington Post recounted how his high school days in the mostly liberal southern California city of Santa Monica were spent slamming multiculturalism — he harassed a Spanish-language radio program for not reciting the Pledge of Allegiance at the outset of the show, for example.
-“The social experiment that Santa Monica High School has become is yet one more example of the dismal failure of leftism and the delusions and paranoia of its architects,” Miller wrote in the conservative magazine FrontPage back in 2005.
+“The social experiment that Santa Monica High School has become is yet one more example of the dismal failure of leftism and the delusions and paranoia of its architects,” Miller wrote in the conservative FrontPage magazine back in 2005.
 By “social experiment,” Miller was referring to the diverse population of his high school.
+It’s not hyperbole to call the man a racist.

-These tidbits just scratch the surface of his disturbing social views and what many argue is his outward racism.
-So why, why present this gift to the far-right blogosphere? “‘Fake news’ freak-out: Did top Trump adviser throw ‘white power’ sign?” read a headline from right-wing end times conspiracists World Net Daily.
-Bottom line: if you’re making WND look sane, you have some serious credibility issues.
+These tidbits just scratch the surface of his disturbing views and what many argue is his outward racism.
+So why — why present this gift to the far-right blogosphere? “‘Fake news’ freak-out: Did top Trump adviser throw ‘white power’ sign?” read a headline from the right-wing conspiracy theory website World Net Daily.
+Making World Net Daily look sane is an almost impossible thing to do, but this pathetically dumb claim managed to do just that.

 With each publication of these stories, that guy you know on Facebook who calls CNN “fake news” gets a little more footing.
-There’s a fine line dividing websites that demand accountability from those that have none, and there seems to be an ever-increasing number who dabble in the middle and sometimes fully cross over.
+There’s a fine line that divides websites that demand accountability from those that have no accountability at all, and there seems to be an ever-increasing number who dabble in the middle and sometimes fully cross over.

 As the Trump era continues to redefine reality, it’s sad to see so many liberals willing to help him.